 Jewish Resistance Event Series

-The exhibition run included a series of events designed to amplify themes in the exhibition and which are all available to watch back on the Library’s YouTube channel.
+The original exhibition run included a series of events designed to amplify themes in the exhibition and which are all available to watch back on the Library’s YouTube channel.

 On Wednesday 5 August, distinguished Professor of History Samuel Kassow spoke at an online event to celebrate our new exhibition, ‘Jewish Resistance to the Holocaust’, along with Rabbi Baroness Julia Neuberger, Dr Toby Simpson, Director of The Wiener Holocaust Library, and the exhibition’s curator, Dr Barbara Warnock.

 A Virtual Event: The Communist resistance group in Theresienstadt

 Virtual Talk: From the Ghetto Underground to a Partisan Warfare: Jewish Resistance in The Second World War

 Virtual Talk: The Face of Jewish Vengeance?
 Problems of Portraying Jewish Resistance in Holocaust Cinema.

 Virtual Talk: Understanding Rescue: Insights from the Diary of Arnold Douwe

 Virtual Book Launch: Paper Bullets: Two Artists who Risked Their Lives to Defy the Nazis

 Virtual Talk: The Resistance in Colour: Resisters from the Colonies in France, 1940-44

 Virtual Talk: Defiance and Protest.
 Forgotten Individual Jewish Resistance in Nazi Germany

 We have been delighted to receive the following press coverage for this exhibition: